Budha Theh

 Budha Theh is a census town in Amritsar district in the state of Punjab, India.

 Demographics

 As of 2001 India census, Budha Theh had a population of 8,730.
 Males constitute 56% of the population and females 44%.
 Budha Theh has an average literacy rate of 72%, higher than the national average of 59.5%; with male literacy of 79% and female literacy of 63%.
 12% of the population is under 6 years of age.

-The table below shows the population of different religious groups in Budha Theh town, as of 2011 census.
+The table below shows the population of different religious groups in Budha Theh, as per the 2011 census.